subash0719/Netflix-Azure-Data-Engineering-Project/README.md

 ## 🎯 Conclusion
 This project delivers an advanced data pipeline using Azure services and **Delta Live Tables**, following the **Medallion Architecture** for structured data processing.
 With **Synapse Analytics** and **Power BI**, the solution ensures scalable and high-performance analytics. 🚀

-Feel free to contribute or modify the pipeline to fit your requirements!